Montgomery, Alabama: Culture

 Blount Park also contains the Alabama Shakespeare Festival's Carolyn Blount Theatre.
 The Shakespeare Festival presents year-round performances of both classic plays and performances of local interest, in addition to works of William Shakespeare.
 The 1200-seat Davis Theatre for the Performing Arts, on the Troy University at Montgomery campus, opened in 1930 and was renovated in 1983.
 It houses the Montgomery Symphony Orchestra, Alabama Dance Theatre and Montgomery Ballet, as well as other theatrical productions.
 The Symphony has been performing in Montgomery since 1979.
 The Capri Theatre in Cloverdale was built in 1941, and today shows independent films.
 The 1800-seat state-of-the-art Montgomery Performing Arts Center opened inside the newly renovated convention center downtown in 2007.
-It hosts a range of performances, from Broadway plays to concerts, and performers such as BB King, Gregg Allman, and Merle Haggard.
+It hosts a range of performances, from Broadway plays to concerts, and performers such as B. B. King, Gregg Allman, and Merle Haggard.

 Numerous musical performers have roots in Montgomery: Toni Tennille of the duo The Captain and Tennille, jazz singer and pianist Nat King Cole, country singer Hank Williams, blues singer Big Mama Thornton, Melvin Franklin of The Temptations, and guitarist Tommy Shaw of Styx.

 Author and artist Zelda Sayre was born in Montgomery.
 In 1918, she met F. Scott Fitzgerald, then a young soldier stationed at an Army post nearby.
 The house where they lived when first married is today operated as the F. Scott and Zelda Fitzgerald Museum.
 Poet Sidney Lanier lived in Montgomery and Prattville immediately after the Civil War, while writing his novel Tiger Lilies.